 Jump to navigation

-Welcome to a new page on the EVRPD website.
-Each month, a District employee will be featured on this page.
+Welcome to the employee focus page on the EVRPD website, where each month, a district employee will be featured on this page.
 The employee may be new or they may be a seasoned worker, but they will always be someone with an interesting story about why they love working for the District.

-Our current Employee Focus is Kevin Rohde, District Mechanic.
+Our current Employee Focus is Amy Hodge, Fitness and Enrichment Coordinator.

 Have you ever watched the show I Dream of Genie?
 Jeannie, a genie that has been trapped in her bottle for more than 2,000 years, falls in love with Captain Tony Nelson, an astronaut with the U.S. Air Force after he sets her free from her bottle.
 The show was set in Cocoa Beach, Fla. where her “master” was stationed at nearby Patrick Air Force Base.

 That same base was also the first place where Estes Valley Recreation and Park District’s new district mechanic, Kevin Rohde, had his first job during his 20 years and 11 days in the U.S. Air Force.
 The opening sequence for the show includes a shot of the building where Kevin worked.